insarlab/MintPy/docs/README.md

 ### 4. Contact us

 - Most development discussion happens on GitHub.
 Feel free to [open an issue](https://github.com/insarlab/MintPy/issues) or comment on any open issue or pull request.
-- Join our [user forum on google groups](https://groups.google.com/g/mintpy) or use [github discussions](https://github.com/insarlab/MintPy/discussions) to ask questions or leave comments.
+- Join our [user forum on Google Groups](https://groups.google.com/g/mintpy) or use [GitHub Discussions](https://github.com/insarlab/MintPy/discussions) to ask questions or leave comments.

 ### 5. Contributing